 And what would green bean casserole be without the crispy onions?
 Seriously?
 Isn’t that the best part?
 Instead I used crispy shallots – fried the way I describe in the recipe, they are crunchy and delicious and totally grain free!

 To make this dish dairy free and vegan you can substitute full fat coconut milk for the heavy cream and use a dairy free Parmesan topping.
 I would cut back on the amount by half of the Parmesan topping and add more salt to taste.
 Also use vegetable stock in place of chicken – you’ll be good to go!

-1 (7.05 ounce) package Explore Asian Organic Edamame & Mung Bean Pasta
+- 1 (7.05 ounce) package Explore Cuisine Organic Edamame & Mung Bean Pasta

 Preheat oven to 350 degrees.

 Bring a large pot of heavily salted water to a boil.
 Add the pasta and cook for 4 minutes.
 Add the beans to the pasta and cook for another 4 minutes.
 Reserve about 1 cup of the cooking water and drain the pasta and green beans.

 In a large skillet, melt the butter over medium high heat.
 Add the mushrooms and cook until they start to brown, about 6 – 7 minutes.
 Add the stock and cream, bring to a boil, reduce heat and simmer for 2 minutes.
 Stir in the Parmesan cheese then add the pasta and green beans.
 Add kosher salt and black pepper to taste.
 Stir to combine.
 Add a little pasta water if the sauce is too thick.
 Pour the mixture into a 9 inch by 12 inch baking dish and bake for 20 – 30 minutes or until heated through and bubbly.